Anyone who wishes to use Botanical Extract should first speak to a doctor about whether it is a good idea, and how much to take.

 Possible short-term side effects of using Botanical Extract Oil include fatigue and changes in appetite.

-Most people tolerate Botanical Extract Oil well, but there are some possible side effects.
+Most people tolerate CBD oil well, but there are some possible side effects.

-According to a review in C & C Research, the most common side effects include:
+According to a review in Cannabis and Cannabinoid Research, the most common side effects include:

 - changes in appetite